Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 ### Prepare Kubernetes

-To install Entando, add the `Custom Resources`, create a `Namespace`, and configure external access to your cluster.
+To install Villanova, add the `Custom Resources`, create a `Namespace`, and configure external access to your cluster.

 #### 1. Create a Namespace